forestgrape/coronavirus/index.md

 <p id="appendix-vents">---</p>

 ### Appendix for Early On Ventilators [in work]
 Just indications are listened and no statistical testing has been done.
-Some times correlations have been determined in the paper given as sources.
-To do the statistics ideally one takes into account correlations between the various factors too e.g. there is likely a correlation between age and chronic heart disease. [todo: math which are observables for same cause]
+Some times correlations have been determined in the papers given as sources.
+To do the statistics ideally one takes into account correlations between the various factors too; e.g. there is likely a correlation between age and chronic heart disease. [todo: math, check dependence between observables]

 #### Factors Associated to severe Covid-19 with ARDS:
 [Zhong et al.](#zhong) noted characteristics of mild, severe and fatal cases of hospitalized Covid-19 patients.